TCV DHARAMSHALA CANTT.

 OBJECTIVES:

 It focuses on teaching the Tibetan language, culture, history, and Buddhist philosophy while fostering a strong sense of Tibetan identity and understanding of the Tibetan cause.
-By living within children’s big family during this period, the children gain first-hand experience through direct interaction with their peers and actively participate in cultural activities and community events.
-The program aims to preserve Tibetan heritage, strengthen the children’s connection to their culture, and empower them to become advocates for the Tibetan cause through awakening of true Tibetan spirit and understanding of Tibetan cause.
+By living within the school campus during this period, the children gain first-hand experience through direct interaction with their peers and actively participate in cultural activities and community events.
+The program aims to preserve Tibetan heritage, strengthen the children’s connection to their culture, and empower them to become advocates for the Tibetan cause through awakening of true Tibetan spirit and understanding of the Tibetan cause.

 TCV SUMMER SCHOOL PROGRAM SCHEDULES-(2024)